DoctorLogicProduct/dltest/landing-pages/6-reasons-why-google-ads-is-important-for-your-medical-practice.md

   component: text-component
   component_css: text-component
   headline:
-  - headline: Boost Your Practice Growth With Paid Advertising
+  - headline: Ready to learn the secret to SEO?
   text: 'Google ads have a proven track record for success and we’re making it easy
     to get started!
 For a limited time, we’re offering $3,000 towards your Google ad campaigns when you sign up for a new website. '